comptoolsres/comptoolsres.github.io/index.md

 **The course assumes no prior coding or command line skills**, and covers concepts that will provide the ability for students to apply new technologies to a wide array of research questions.
 A foundation in data management and analysis concepts opens doors for well-trained researchers and allows them to work in multidisciplinary fields.

-{% include note.html content="While the title of the course includes 'in Biology' there is little that is actually focussed on biology.
+{% include note.html content="While the title of the course includes '*in Biology*' there is little that is actually focussed on biology.
 This course strives to be broadly applicable to many areas of research.
 Bureaucracies being what they are, the title is what it is..." %}

 ## Course Organization